 - Are clients’ files updated regularly and continually during the negotiation progress and after each appointment with a client?

-A sales process that complements your business, sales representatives, customers, and products or services will allow you to boost sales, close more deals and ensure that all of your reps are maintaining consistency in delivering positive customer experience.
+A sales process that complements your business, sales representatives, customers, and products or services will allow you to boost sales, close more deals and ensure that all of your reps are maintaining consistency in delivering a positive customer experience.

 So, let’s talk about the reasons you need a standardized sales process.